 If you mistakenly add potential commands with the

-Or you can remove all the commands with:
+You can remove all commands as follows:

 man command on the switch for more information on